-Today, Hawaii is home to almost a quarter of a million immigrants.
+Today, Hawaii is home to more than a quarter of a million immigrants.
 In only five other states is a higher share of the population foreign-born.
 Immigrants in Hawaii play an important role contributing to the state as both taxpayers and consumers.
 By spending the money they earn at businesses such as hair salons, grocery stores, and coffee shops, immigrants also support small business owners and job creation in the communities where they live.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in Hawaii, where immigrants are far more likely to be of working age than the U.S.-born population.